-A SIP calculator helps you estimate the future value of your mutual fund investments based on monthly investment, tenure, and expected returns.
-It instantly show total investment, returns, and final corpus.
+A SIP calculator is an online tool that estimates the future value of your mutual fund investments based on monthly investment, return rate, and tenure.
+It helps you instantly plan wealth creation through systematic investing through the power of compounding and rupee-cost averaging.

 An SIP Investment Calculator uses the following formula for getting the estimated returns: